griffio/griffio.github.io/knowledgebase.md

     - adding new column doesn't require maintaining sql
     - superficially can use different database dialects
     - caching and loading objects optimized
+    - persistance by reachability
     - pagination is not a database concept
-    - a read/write object graph of entities, difficult to design
+    - a read/write object graph of entities, difficult to design, mutable data

 SQL - usually database specific dialect
     - duplicate work when adding columns, queries need to be maintained (c.r.u.d)